ayang629/IoT_Messaging_Brokers/README.md

 	$ ./servers.sh mosca

 The clients take one of 3 options: simple (bare-mosquitto calls), mqttjs, and paho.
-Currently only the mqttjs client is implemented.
+Currently only the mqttjs and simple paho client are implemented.
 The num_clients argument determines how many clients the clients.sh script will run at once, and the msgs_per_client represents the number of messages each client will attempt to publish.

 To launch clients: